Starcounter/Docs/cookbook/request-user-for-authentication/README.md

 	});
 ```

 The "unauthenticated" view can be empty (no JSON properties).
-Its only purpose is to map it with a token to the authentication view coming from the Sign In app.
+Its only purpose is to map it with a token to the authentication view coming from the [SignIn](https://github.com/StarcounterApps/SignIn) app.

 <div class="code-name">Unauthenticated.json</div>